MicrosoftDocs/azure-monitor-docs/articles/service-health/impacted-resources-planned-maintenance.md

 ## Filters

-Customers can filter on the results using the below filters
+Customers can filter on the results using the filters shown below.
 - Region
 - Subscription ID: All Subscription IDs the user has access to
 - Resource Type: All Resource types under the users subscriptions